gvwilson/thirdbit/_posts/2014/2014-10-04-data-driven-discovery-investigators.md

   $21 million in grants to fourteen investigators in the emerging field of data-driven discovery.
   Among the recipients are Titus Brown and Ethan White, who have both been key contributors to Software Carpentry.
-  Congratulations to them and to the other award winners&mdash;we look forward to working with them in the years to come.
+  Congratulations to them and to the other award winners–we look forward to working with them in the years to come.
 </p>